itu-capture-it/.github/README.md

 # .github

-This organization belongs to CaptureITT which is located at the IT University of Copenhagen.
+This organization belongs to CaptureIT which is located at the IT University of Copenhagen.